pip-services/pip-services-docs/content/en/python/commons/run/iclosable.md

 linkTitle: "IClosable"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Interface that allows you to create components with a method that closes it and frees used resources.
+    Interface that allows you to create a component with a method that closes it and frees used resources.

 ---

 ### Description

-The IClosable interface allows you to create components with a method that closes it and frees used resources.
+The IClosable interface allows you to create a component with a method that closes it and frees used resources.

 ### Methods